 3. Read with your child regularly.

 This is a good way to expand your child’s vocabulary.
-Read anything that interests your child, including comic books, magazines and cookbooks.
-Given that many state tests now emphasize nonfiction, you also may want encourage reading the newspaper.
+Read anything that interests your child, including comic books, magazines, and cookbooks.
+Given that many state tests now emphasize nonfiction, you also may want encourage kids to read the newspaper.
 Ask questions about what you’ve just read together.
-That will give you insights into how much progress she’s making in
+That will give you insights into how much progress your child is making in

 4. Practice filling in the bubbles.

 Make sure your child knows test-taking techniques.
-Does she know how to fill in the bubbles on test forms?
-Can she use the computer program if the tests are online?
-Ask her teacher if practice tests are available.
+Does your child know how to fill in the bubbles on test forms?
+Can your child use the computer program if the tests are online?
+Ask the teacher if practice tests are available.

 5. Use relaxation techniques.

 Long before test day, teach your child how to stretch, breathe deeply, and stay calm.
 Practice using these strategies so your child feels comfortable using them on test day.
 Explore ways to help your

 6. Talk about what the test is like.

 Knowing what to expect can help your child feel less anxious.
 Let your child know well in advance what day the test will be and what to expect during the test.
 This includes how often there will be breaks, where the bathrooms are and who to ask for assistance.
 (Older kids can likely find out this information on their own — but encourage them to do so.)

 If you seem worried, your child will likely pick up on that and worry even more.
 So stay calm and be supportive.
 The week of the test, try to make sure your child